challenger-platform/challenger-api-client-java/README.md

 bool resp = myChallenger.deleteClient();
 ```

 N.B.
-This function is accessible for in-house deployments only.
+This function is not accessible for coalitional partners.

 # Performance widgets